Your Guide to Choking Charges by Criminal Lawyers in Calgary

 How can I help defend choking charges in Calgary?

-If you have been charged with overcoming resistance – choking in Calgary, the following can help your lawyer build a strong defence:
+If you have been charged with either choking offence in Calgary, the following can help your lawyer build a strong defence:

 - Provide your lawyer with a statement about what happened;